wxsd-sales/room-preset-macro/README.md

 Validated Hardware:

 * Room Kit Pro
-* Could work for roomkit plus but you will need to change the display output config from 3 - 2
+* Should work for Roomkit Plus but you will need to change the display output config from three to two.

 This macro should work on other Webex Devices but has not been validated at this time.